mcarfagno/nd013-c1-vision/README.md

 #### Improve on the reference

-To improve on the model performance, the first intuition was to leverage data augmetation to make the model more resiliant to **obstructions** of the objects.
-I explored this in the `Explore augmentations.ipynb` notebook by applying random black pathes and later on gaussian patches on the input image.
+To improve on the model performance, the results from the reference were used to gain some insigth:

+* The first intuition was to leverage data augmetation to make the model more resiliant to **obstructions** of the objects, in fact that could be why the reference experiment performed so poorlywith very low recall.
+Solutions were explored in the `Explore augmentations.ipynb` notebook by applying random black pathes and later on gaussian patches on the input image.
 We will later show gaussian patches to provide better results, in hindsight this makes sense as they do not fully hide the underlaying features.

  Black Patches             |  Gaussian Patches :-------------------------:|:-------------------------:
 ![](media/aug1.png)        |  ![](media/aug2.png)

-The second intuition was to try leveraging another optimizer, in particula I opted with **Adam** optimizer wich improves the one used in the reference experiment by using an adaptive momentum, as well by using a much lower **learning rate** while increasing the **batch size** to avoid overfitting.
+* The second intuition was to try leveraging another optimizer, in particular the choice was the **Adam** optimizer (wich improves over the one used in the reference experiment by using an adaptive momentum), as well by using a much lower **learning rate** while increasing the **batch size** to avoid overfitting.

-I also experimented with random crops plus gamma adjusmets but I found the results quite lacking during validation.
+Also, experiments with random crops plus gamma adjusmets were carried out but the results were quite lacking during validation.

 Therefore, the following experiments were carried out as modifications of the reference pipeline configuration: